influxdata/docs-v2/content/influxdb/cloud/get-started.md

     To subscribe to an InfluxDB Cloud **Free Plan** through InfluxData, go to [InfluxDB Cloud](https://cloud2.influxdata.com/).

     - To use social sign-on, click  **Azure** or **Google**.
-Note that Google social sign-on does not support email aliases.
+Note that social sign-on does not support email aliases.
     - Sign up with email by entering your name, email address, and password, then click **Create Account**.

-    If you originally signed up with email but want to enable social sign-on, you can do so by logging in through Google as long as you use the same email address.
+    If you originally signed up with email but want to enable social sign-on, you can do so by logging in through your cloud provider as long as you use the same email address.

     #### **Subscribe through a cloud provider**
     To subscribe to an InfluxDB Cloud **Usage-Based** plan and pay through your